-One of my earliest memories of church is pre-school, so I must have only been three or four years old.
+One of my earliest memories of church is pre-school.
 It was afternoon and I was in a small upstairs room at ‘The Sisterhood’ meeting with my Mum.
-She was playing the piano and I was sitting on the front row on a hard wooden chair for the longest time ever…Maybe I dozed because I don’t remember if Mum came back to sit next to me, or who spoke, or what else happened in the meeting until it had finished.
+She was playing the piano and I was sitting on the front row on a hard wooden chair for the longest time ever…Maybe I dozed because I don’t remember if Mum came back to sit next to me, or who spoke, or what else happened during the meeting.

-I came to life again when the tea and biscuits were going round!
+It was when the talking and singing were over, and the tea and biscuits were going round, that I came to life again.
 The lady who was offering the biscuits made her way to me, “Would I like a biscuit, did I want the chocolate one?”
-Well, this was a plate of mixed biscuits, and in the middle of the plate there was one big chocolate biscuit – so of course I wanted the chocolate one!
-I just remember feeling favoured, she had been so kind to offer to me, the smallest, and most insignificant person there, what was so obviously the best choice!
+Well, this was a plate of mixed biscuits, but in the middle of the plate there was one big chocolate biscuit – and of course I wanted the chocolate one!

-Some of the problems with church quite simply are that sometimes we can be like that plate of mixed biscuits, and maybe we all want to be the big chocolate one, the one who stands out!
-Or actually we don’t want to be in a plate of mixed biscuits at all, and we want everyone else to be a custard cream, or a pink wafer, just like us….
+Some of the problems with church quite simply are that sometimes we can be like that plate of mixed biscuits, maybe we all want to be the favourite one, the one who stands out.
+Or actually we don’t want to be in a plate of mixed biscuits at all, we want everyone else to be a custard cream, or a pink wafer, just like us….

-“The church we want becomes the enemy of the church we have” Eugene PetersonTweet
+“The church we want becomes the enemy of the church we have.”
+‘Practice Resurrection’ by Eugene PetersonTweet

 Why is Church Important to You?